ngboardway/unity-roomba/README.md

 ## Description
-The Unity Roomba is a 3D simluation of a Roomba moving within a space.
+The Unity Roomba is a 3D simulation of a Roomba moving within a space.
 There are various obstacles such as furniture and rugs which cause the robot to turn in search of a viable path.
 There are also walls which keep the robot within a pre-defined area (Room).

 Throughout the space there are a series of "dirt" particles which can be collected.
 Both the movement of the robot and its collection of these particles consume battery life, which is displayed throughout the simulation.